Clarence Gilyard

-Clarence Darnell Gilyard Jr. (December 24, 1955 – November 28, 2022) was an American actor.
-He was best known to television audiences for his roles as private investigator Conrad McMasters on the legal drama series Matlock (1986–95) and Texas Ranger Jimmy Trivette on Walker, Texas Ranger (1993–2001).
+Clarence Darnell Gilyard Jr. (December 24, 1955 – November 23, 2022) was an American actor and educator.
+On television, he played private investigator Conrad McMasters on the legal drama series Matlock (1986–95) and Texas Ranger Jimmy Trivette on Walker, Texas Ranger (1993–2001).

-Gilyard was also known for his supporting roles in the 1980s action films Top Gun, as Radar Intercept Officer "Sundown", and Die Hard, as terrorist computer expert Theo.
+Gilyard also had supporting roles in the 1980s action films Top Gun, as Radar Intercept Officer "Sundown", and Die Hard, as terrorist computer expert Theo.

 Gilyard was an associate professor of acting at the University of Nevada, Las Vegas from 2006 until his death in 2022.

 Early life

 Gilyard was born into a military family in Moses Lake, Washington, on Christmas Eve, in 1955, the son of Barbara and Clarence Alfred Gilyard Sr., a U.S. Air Force officer.
 Gilyard was the second of six children.
 His family was originally from New Orleans, Louisiana, but Gilyard grew up on Air Force bases in Hawaii, Texas, and Florida.
 Raised primarily as a Lutheran, he became Catholic in the 1990s.

 During his young adulthood, Gilyard lived in the San Bernardino suburb of Rialto, California, and attended Eisenhower High School.
 He was an excellent student, graduating in 1974, and afterward spent a year as an Air Force Academy cadet before leaving the service to attend Sterling College.
 In college, he played football, and became a member of the Sigma Chi fraternity.
 He also received a tennis scholarship, but dropped out of school before completing his studies.

 While living with his parents during his college years, Gilyard was preoccupied with women, alcohol, and occasionally, drugs.
 His parents urged him to move out, so he relocated to Long Beach, California, with a friend.
 He attended California State University, Long Beach, majoring in acting, and worked as a waiter while seeking acting opportunities.
 He completed his bachelor's degree at California State University, Dominguez Hills.

 Gilyard worked with a housemate at a clothing store, where he was promoted to manager.
 He left this to work briefly selling industrial chemicals.